redhat-cap-exchange/my-thai-star-workshop/docs/lab1.md

   $ oc login $OPENSHIFT_CONSOLE_URL
 ```

-Now create a *project* in OpenShift:
+Now create a *project* in OpenShift.

+**NOTE:**
+Project share a global namespace on the cluster, i.e. project names must be unique.
+Therefor append your user's number to the project name!

 ```bash
 oc new-project userXY
 ```

+where `XY` is your user's number.

 Switch to the OpenShift web console at `$OPENSHIFT_CONSOLE_URL` and navigate to the new project.

-### A first deployment on OpenShift
-* Open the OpenShift developer console
+### Build the app in OpenShift

-* Navigate to the new project
+1. Navigate to the new project
-* Manually create a new Java app
+2. Manually create a new Java app
-* Complete the configuration wizzard
+3. Complete the configuration wizzard
   - Name of the app
   - Point to you forked app code
   - Advanced options: git branch, context dir